 Hands-On Review of the Element 2.0

-We compared this shirt directly to The North Face Ambition ¼ Zip in a couple months of late fall and early winter testing, and liked them both.
-The biggest advantage to the Element ½ Zip is, without doubt, the comfort of the fabric against the skin.
-While the Ambition's fabric felt synthetic and a bit rough against our skin, inspiring us to most often pair it with a softer undershirt, with the Element we simply wanted to snuggle up in it all day long.
-However, the fabric is certainly thinner, hugs the body tighter, and therefore doesn't feel as warm or as effective at cutting the wind as the Ambition, despite the fact that they weigh pretty much the same.
-We also like how the Element has longer sleeves and a longer fit in the torso, helping to fully cover us when we simply want to hide from the cold but the run isn't finished yet.
+We tested this shirt during a couple months of late fall and early winter.
+One of our favorite things about the Element ½ Zip comfort of the material against the skin.
+However, the fabric is thin and hugs the body, and therefore isn't super effective at cutting the wind.
+We do appreciate how the Element has longer sleeves and a longer fit in the torso, helping to fully cover us when we simply want to hide from the cold but the run isn't finished yet.

 The Element is easily one of the most comfortable running shirts you can buy.
 Forget that, we can't think of any shirt that is softer to the touch than this one.
 Its thin polyester/spandex blend fabric feels similarly soft to the Under Armour UA Tech, but without the clingy static electricity that builds up on that one.
 It fits sleek through the chest and shoulders and long in the torso, but is made with stretchy fabric throughout so you never feel confined.
 One interesting thing about the fit is on the forearms.
 They are cut much thinner so that the fabric does indeed hug the body, not dissimilar from the way that removable arm sleeves feel.
 The feeling of tightness around the forearms is different from the way the shirt feels on the rest of the body, but we enjoyed its snugness.